Unity-Technologies/com.unity.probuilder/Documentation~/api.md

 # About the ProBuilder Scripting API

-ProBuilder provides a Scripting API for C# which you can use to extend the ProBuilder tools and windows.
+ProBuilder provides a Scripting API for C#, which you can use to extend the ProBuilder tools and windows.
 It includes these namespaces:

 - [UnityEditor.ProBuilder](../api/UnityEditor.ProBuilder.html) provides classes and enums for Unity editor integration.
 Use them to extend ProBuilder menus, windows, toolbars, and Mesh operations that are only available through the ProBuilder windows and tools.
-- [UnityEngine.ProBuilder](../api/UnityEngine.ProBuilder.html) provides classes, structs, and enums for compiling meshes.
+- [UnityEngine.ProBuilder](../api/UnityEngine.ProBuilder.html) provides classes, structs, and enums for compiling Meshes.
 Use them to access a lot of core ProBuilder functionality, such as creating Meshes, dealing with events, and some math functions.
 - [UnityEngine.ProBuilder.MeshOperations](../api/UnityEngine.ProBuilder.MeshOperations.html) provides classes for Mesh editing.
 Use them to manipulate ProBuilder Meshes, including topology and I/0 operations.

 All Mesh creation and editing functionality is restricted to the `UnityEngine.ProBuilder` and